SteffeyDev/react-native-popover-view/README.md

 #### Show Popover from custom rect

 There may be situations in which you want to show a `Popover` with a custom fromRect, not tied to any view.
-Instead of using `PopoverNavigation.registerRefForView`, you can pass in a custom `fromRect` as params to the `navigate()` call.
+Instead of using `PopoverStackNavigator.registerRefForView`, you can pass in a custom `fromRect` as params to the `navigate()` call.
 For example:
 ```jsx
 import { Rect } from 'react-native-popover-view';
 ...